Our History

 • Our research site in Larne became part of Teva through the acquisition of Actavis in 2016

-• In 2021 Teva celebrated 120 years since its founding, with a mission focused on being a global leader in generics and biopharmaceuticals, improving the lives of patients around the world
+• Globally, our mission is focused on being a global leader in generics and biopharmaceuticals, improving the lives of patients around the world

 Teva’s history in the UK

-You may not have heard of us before today, but for more than 85 years we’ve been making and providing medicines to people all across the UK.
+You may not have heard of us before today, but for 90 years we’ve been making and providing medicines to people all across the UK.
 We started out as a small business making a small number of medicines and remedies, now we’re part of one of the largest pharmaceutical companies in the world.

 toggle more information on Teva’s history in the UK